Kiln Building like a girl.

 “Level, plumb, and stagger the joints.”

-As of April 24, the bricklaying is done!
+The bricklaying is done!
 Remaining tasks include ‘snotting’ the chimney bricks (applying a thin mortar coat with a sponge to seal any gaps between bricks), insulating the top of the arches, fabricating the steel framework, and building the cricket for the chimney (to prevent water seeping through the chimney surround).

 Tools and materials checklist: (in progress)